The-Scripters-Guild/Warzone/docs/items/vehicle-configs.md

 - Level: 7
 - Notes: -

-## [11] Mid Banshee
+## [11] Alpha Banshee
 - Vehicle Type: Banshee (Cloned)
+- Weapon Damage: 2.30 (Driver)
-- Point Cost: 6
+- Point Cost: 9
-- Level: 6
+- Level: 9
 - Notes: The vehicle is a hidden Vehicle Type that can only be created by cloning the base Vehicle Type.
+The bomb fires faster and has a larger explosion radius.

 ## [12] Mid Ghost
 - Vehicle Type: Ghost (Cloned)